Boeing 747: Design

 The project was designed with a new methodology called fault tree analysis, which allowed the effects of a failure of a single part to be studied to determine its impact on other systems.
 To address concerns about safety and flyability, the 747's design included structural redundancy, redundant hydraulic systems, quadruple main landing gear and dual control surfaces.
 Additionally, some of the most advanced high-lift devices used in the industry were included in the new design, to allow it to operate from existing airports.
 These included Krueger flaps running almost the entire length of the wing's leading edge, as well as complex three-part slotted flaps along the trailing edge of the wing.
-The wing's complex three-part flaps increase wing area by 21% and lift by 90% when fully deployed compared to their non-deployed configuration.
+The wing's complex three-part flaps increased wing area by 21% and lift by 90% when fully deployed compared to their non-deployed configuration.

 Boeing agreed to deliver the first 747 to Pan Am by the end of 1969.
-The delivery date left 28 months to design the aircraft, which was two-thirds of the normal time.
+That date left 28 months to design the aircraft, just two-thirds of the normal time.
 The schedule was so fast-paced that the people who worked on it were given the nickname "The Incredibles".
 Developing the aircraft was such a technical and financial challenge that management was said to have "bet the company" when it started the project.
+Due to its massive size, Boeing subcontracted the assembly of subcomponents to other manufacturers, notably Northrop and Grumman (later merged into Northrop Grumman in 1994) for fuselage parts and trailing edge flaps respectively, Fairchild for tailplane ailerons, and Ling-Temco-Vought (LTV) for the empennage.

-Production plant
+Assembly plant

-As Boeing did not have a plant large enough to assemble the giant airliner, they chose to build a new plant.
+Boeing did not have a plant large enough to assemble the giant airliner, so they chose to build a new plant.
 The company considered locations in about 50 cities, and eventually decided to build the new plant some 30 mi north of Seattle on a site adjoining a military base at Paine Field near Everett, Washington.
 It bought the 780 acre site in June 1966.

 Developing the 747 had been a major challenge, and building its assembly plant was also a huge undertaking.
 Boeing president William M. Allen asked Malcolm T. Stamper, then head of the company's turbine division, to oversee construction of the Everett factory and to start production of the 747.
 To level the site, more than 4 e6cuyd of earth had to be moved.
 Time was so short that the 747's full-scale mock-up was built before the factory roof above it was finished.
-The plant is the largest building by volume ever built, and has been substantially expanded several times to permit construction of other models of Boeing wide-body commercial jets.
+The plant is the largest building by volume ever built, and has been expanded several times to permit construction of other models of Boeing wide-body commercial jets.